MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Conclusion

 \section{Conclusion}

-We propose a new compositional simulator, MetaUrban, to facilitate embodied AI and robotics research in urban scenes.
-MetaUrban can generate infinite urban environments with complex scene structures and diverse movements of pedestrians and other mobile agents.
-These environments used as training data can significantly improve the generalizability and safety of the embodied AI underlying different mobile machines from food delivery bots to humanoids.
-We commit ourselves to developing the open-source simulator and fostering the community effort to turn it into a sustainable community infrastructure.
+We propose a new compositional simulator, MetaUrban, to facilitate embodied AI and micromobility research in urban scenes.
+MetaUrban can generate infinite interactive urban environments with complex scenes, diverse obstacles, and diverse movements of pedestrians and other mobile agents.
+These environments used as training data can significantly improve the generalizability and safety of the embodied AI underlying mobile machines.
+We commit ourselves to developing the open-source simulator and fostering community efforts to turn it into a sustainable infrastructure.

 {